Allstate vs. State Farm: Home Insurance Comparison

 State Farm vs. Allstate Homeowners Insurance: Bottom Line

-MoneyGeek’s analysis shows that State Farm slightly edges out Allstate overall, earning a 4.66 out of 5 compared to Allstate’s 4.33.
-Although Allstate offers marginally lower average premiums at $2,381 per year versus State Farm’s $2,454, State Farm leads in customer satisfaction and coverage quality.
+MoneyGeek's analysis shows State Farm edges out Allstate overall, scoring 4.66 out of 5 versus Allstate's 4.33.
+Allstate charges slightly less at $2,381 per year compared to State Farm's $2,454, but State Farm leads in customer satisfaction and coverage quality.

 Compare Home Insurance Rates